Vending Machine Route Worker

 This page is already listed in your guide.
 Please choose a different page to add.

-Coin Operated Machine Stocker, Route Delivery Driver
+Coin-Operated Machine Stocker, Route Delivery Driver

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

 The NOC system is updated every 5 years to reflect changes in the labour market.
 Government forms and labour market data may group and refer to an occupation differently, depending on the system used.
-Here is how this occupation has been classified over time:

 In Alberta, this occupation is part of 1 or more 2006 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.